lukesnc/arch-wsl/README.md

 ## Post Installation

 From here Arch is now working but there's a few quirks because we used the Docker image.
-The steps prior to switching to our newly created user will be performed as root.
+The next few steps prior to switching to our newly created user will be performed as root.

 ### Configure pacman